Professor Cordelia Beattie

 PI on AHRC-funded project, 'Alice Thornton's Books: Remembrances of a Woman's Life in the Seventeenth Century'

 Affiliated research centres

 I studied medieval and modern history at the University of Birmingham, which is where I developed an abiding interest in medieval social history.
 My particular research interest in medieval women led me to the Centre for Medieval Studies at the University of York, where I obtaining an MA and a DPhil in Medieval Studies.
-I was appointed Lecturer in Medieval History at Edinburgh in 2001, fresh from my doctorate.
-I was promoted to Senior Lecturer in 2008 and was the founding director of the cross-College Centre for Medieval and Renaissance Studies [link: http://www.ed.ac.uk/history-classics-archaeology/centre-medieval-renaissance] later that year.
+I was appointed Lecturer in Medieval History at Edinburgh, then promoted to Senior Lecturer and now Professor of Women's and Gender History.
+I was the founding director of the cross-College Centre for Medieval and Renaissance Studies.

 Summary of research interestsPlaces:

 - Britain & Ireland

 - Early Modern

 My research interests broadly lie in the history of women and gender in pre-modern Britain and Ireland, especially in relation to marriage and the law.

 In 2018/19 I traced two missing manuscripts by Alice Thornton (1626-1707), a member of the Yorkshire gentry.
 I am now, as PI of an AHRC-funded team, working towards a digital edition of Thornton's four extant books as well as other linked publications.